Quantum Monte Carlo Simulation of Generalized Kitaev Models

 {\it Summary and discussion.}--- We have defined a formulation of the auxiliary field QMC algorithm for the generalized Kitaev model of Eq.~(\ref{Eq:KHM}) in which the imaginary part of the action is pinned by symmetry to $0$ or $\pi$.
 It turns out that this phase pinning strategy greatly improves the negative sign problem and opens a window of temperatures relevant to experiments where simulations can be carried out.
 We demonstrate this by carrying out extensive simulations of thermodynamical and dynamical properties of the Kitaev-Heisenberg model.
 Aside from the magnetic susceptibility and dynamical spin structure factor presented in this Letter, we can compute the specific heat, the magnetotropic coefficient ~\cite{Modic20} as well as heat transport~\cite{Kasahara2018}.
+Furthermore our numerical method for the generalized Kitaev model of Eq.~(\ref{Eq:KHM}) can be applied to longer ranged interactions as well as off-diagonal $ \Gamma^{\alpha,\beta }$ interactions regarding specific materials such as $\rm{Na}_2\rm{IrO}_3$ and $\alpha$-$\rm{Ru}\rm{Cl}_3$.
 Comparison of the aforementioned quantities with experimental data over a wide temperature range provides a useful tool to determine model parameters.